ajud123/internship-address-book/README.md

 The user must be provided with an interactive menu which will be used for the user to interact with the program and execute different actions.

 ## Running
+Execute `build.sh` script to generate the address book executable, then simply run it.

 ## Issues
 * If submitting an empty value when adding a new address to the book, it skips all other requests
+* Using CTRL+D makes the program bug out, throwing itself into a loop.